 This thesis covers two main areas which are related to the mapping and examination of the ionosphere.
 The first examines the performance and specific nuances of various state-of-the-art interpolation methods with specific application to mapping the ionosphere.
-This work forms the most widely scoped examination of interpolation technique to date, and includes the introduction of normalised convolution techniques to geophysical data.
+This work forms the most widely scoped examination of interpolation technique for ionospheric imaging to date, and includes the introduction of normalised convolution techniques to geophysical data.
 In this study, adaptive-normalised convolution was found to perform well in ionospheric electron content mapping, and the popular technique, kriging was found to have problems which limit its usefulness.

 The second, is the development and examination of automatic data-driven motion estimation methods for use on ionospheric electron content data.
-Several motion estimation methods are applied to such data, including methods based on optical flow, correlation and boundary-correspondence.
+Particular emphasis is given to storm events, during which characteristic shapes appear and move across the North Pole.
+This is a particular challenge, as images covering this region tend to have a very-low resolution.
+Several motion estimation methods are developed and applied to such data, including methods based on optical flow, correlation and boundary-correspondence.
 Correlation and relaxation labelling based methods are found to perform reasonably, and boundary based methods based on shape-context matching are found to perform well, when coupled with a regularisation stage.